Sex is part of medicine, so better doctors know more about sex

 Why fight when you can get what you want?
 I fight against close-mindedness, ignorance, and stupidity to help everyone.
 Anyone who fights me is stupid.

-As I mentioned in one of my other sites, sex is part of medicine, so it is taught in medical school.
+As I mentioned in one of my other sites, sex is part of medicine and a good barometer of health, so it is taught in medical school.
 I graduated at the very top of my medical school class, so I learned more sex in addition to more of everything else: anatomy, physiology, endocrinology, pharmacology, biochemistry, embryology, pathology, genetics, nutrition, histology, microbiology, etc.

 My professors stressed that what we learned in medical school was just a foundation we must continually build upon the rest of our lives.
 When I worked as an ER doctor, I spent a lot of time thinking about how I could improve the success rate of codes (cardiopulmonary resuscitations), which averaged less than 5% for patients taken to an ER for cardiac arrest—what we called outside-the-hospital arrests (OTHA).
 In other words, over 19 out of 20 OTHA patients ended up in the grave.